-Image: Select a list by OK by ... use is to select a list by OK by ... use is to select a list by OK by ... use is to select an entry by Press the Talk key is a list by OK by ... use
+▶ ... use to select call Lists OK ... use to select a list OK ... use to select an entry Press the Talk key

-1 The Missed calls list can also be opened by pressing the Message key
+The Missed calls list can also be opened by pressing the Message key

 Initiating ringback

 If the number you have called is engaged or the participant called does not reply, you can arrange a ringback if your PBX/provider supports the CCBS and CCNR services.